Krishnanshu-Gupta/TripTally/README.md

 TO DO
-- dark mode doesn't work on all the extra sub files away from index.html

 - build components for all the types: category, experience, location, profile, review, and get data from there
     - use the stars component for starring stuff
     - could use experience-mini as a framework for some of the other elements